Giray18/de_task/README.md

 ![picture alt](task_flow_diagram.jpg)

+## Top Item Datamart Views
+Below are screenshots of aggregated views required by task

 ## Storage Layer
 Below screenshot of final status of storage layer.
 It can be seen that tables created on external storage (databricks_xis672e and hive metastore (gold_layer)).